 - Affectionate Gesture to the Head: One of the last things he does in your final conversation with him is put his hand on Cloud's head.
 Given that he, during this conversation, implies that he can see through Cloud's act, noting that he's very similar to the orphans of the Leaf House, it's an obvious attempt at comforting the traumatized child that Biggs can see under the facade.

 - Ascended Extra: Barely a character in the original game.
-Biggs has a substantially larger role in the remake with a far more complex personality.
+Biggs has a substantially larger role in the remake with an expanded backstory and a far more complex personality.

 - Crazy-Prepared: He has multiple contingency plans formed in case a mission goes south.
 When Cloud, Barret and Tifa are forced to evacuate their train during the Sector 5 mission, they tell Cloud it's time for Biggs' "plan E" back-up.